stripysock/bike-track-ios/BikeTrack/README.md

 ```

 ### Everything else
 Services should contain more complex logic that may be used by more than one type of view and containing more than one type of model.
 For example, returning a list of groups related to a particular user.
+Note that in this case we recommend using the `Loadable` wrapper to better indicate that loading state of the result.